-- 8.1 The Director, following consultation with the Study Group Chairmen, shall issue guidelines concerning the length and form of preparation for contributions, and dealing with numbering, figures, formulae, etc. - 8.2 The Director shall also issue guidelines encouraging contributions provided on diskette or electronically. - 8.3 The Director may return a document which does not comply with the guidelines, for it to be brought into line. - 8.4 Each contribution should clearly indicate the Question or topic, the Task Group, Working Party, Joint Rapporteur Group or, when of a general nature, the Study Group. - 8.5 Contributions should be sent to the Chairman and Vice-Chairmen of the Study Group concerned, the Chairman of the Task Group or Working Party or the Rapporteur(s) of the Joint Rapporteur Group and any relevant Rapporteur and at the same time to the Director for numbering, translation, reproduction and distribution. - 8.6 Contributions submitted by participants at least three months before the opening of the meeting at which they will be considered shall be distributed by the Director not later than one month before the opening of the meeting at which they are to be examined. - 8.7 Contributions for consideration by correspondence submitted well before the date of the meeting should be distributed promptly by the Director.
+8.1 The Director, following consultation with the Study Group Chairmen, shall issue guidelines concerning the length and form of preparation for contributions, and dealing with numbering, figures, formulae, etc.

+8.2 The Director shall also issue guidelines encouraging contributions to be provided electronically.

+8.3 The Director may return a document which does not comply with the guidelines, for it to be brought into line.

+8.4 Each contribution should clearly indicate the Question or topic, the Task Group, Working Party, Joint Rapporteur Group or, when of a general nature, the Study Group.
+It should also give the full contact details, including an email address, of a contact person for the contribution.

+8.5 Contributions should be sent to the Chairman and Vice-Chairmen of the Study Group concerned, the Chairman of the Task Group or Working Party or the Rapporteur(s) of the Joint Rapporteur Group and any relevant Rapporteur and at the same time to the Director for numbering, translation, reproduction and distribution.

+8.6 Contributions submitted by participants at least three months before the opening of the meeting at which they will be considered shall be distributed by the Director not later than one month before the opening of the meeting at which they are to be examined.

+8.7 Contributions for consideration by correspondence submitted well before the date of the meeting should be distributed promptly by the Director.

+8.8 Reports from the Chairmen of Study Groups, Working Parties and Task Groups should be submitted at least two months before the opening date of the meeting and shall be distributed by the Director.

+8.9 Following the meetings of Task Groups or Working Parties, the Chairmen of the groups concerned shall prepare a report for their future meetings giving information regarding progress made and work in progress.
+These Reports should be prepared within one month of the end of the meeting concerned.
+In addition, annexes to the Chairmen's Reports, which contain draft texts for which further study is needed, should be issued provisionally by BR within two weeks of the end of the meeting.